-You can encourage collaboration in many ways (but not as many as in the “good ole days” before the crackdown on compliance!).
+You can encourage collaboration in many ways (but not as many as in the “good old days” before the crackdown on compliance!).
 Here are a few tips and tricks to optimize the physical space and venue to get the most out of your meeting day:

 Many boardrooms have long rectangular tables ⎯ so long in fact that the person on one end is too far away from a person on the other end to effectively engage with someone across the room.
 And then you run into the issue of splinter conversations happening among people who are sitting close to each other.

-We recommend a short U shape or a round table because everybody is sitting across from everybody else.
+We recommend a short U-shaped or round table, because everybody is sitting across from everybody else.
 There’s an intimacy that encourages group sharing, and no one feels like they have a bad seat.
 And with regards to those “splinter conversations”, minimize these with a strategic seating plan.
 Place your internal team at key places around the table.

 Room Temperature / Light